Betty Binns Fletcher: Early life and education

-Born in Tacoma, Washington, to an attorney and his wife, both active New Deal Democrats, Elizabeth Binns wanted to be a lawyer from a young age.
+Binns was born in Tacoma, Washington, to an attorney and his wife, both active New Deal Democrats.
+She wanted to be a lawyer from a young age.
 Her father sometimes allowed her to skip classes in order to watch him try cases; she graduated from the local public high school at age 16.
 She then attended Stanford University and graduated with a Bachelor of Arts degree in 1942 at age 19.
 Because so many men were away during World War II, Binns was admitted to the Stanford Law School, and completed one year before marrying Robert L. Fletcher, who was soon assigned to fly anti-aircraft blimps out of Lakehurst, New Jersey.
 They started a family, and moved back to Lakewood, Washington, after the war.
 With her parents' assistance in caring for their four young children (and renting out their own house to live in Lakewood), Fletcher resumed her legal education after a decade, now commuting to Seattle to study at the University of Washington School of Law.
 In 1956 she graduated at the top of her law school class, with a Bachelor of Laws.